Talckatoo/.github/profile/README.md

-## Hi there 👋
+## Hi there 👋 Welcome to:

 #   Talckatoo - Chat App
 <div>
 <img src="./../cockatoo.png" alt="chat" style="width: 60px; height: 60px;"/>
 </div>

 🙋‍♀️ Welcome to Talckatoo, the ultimate chat app that focuses on organizing profiles!
-Talckatoo brings together the power of seamless communication and efficient profile management, making it the perfect platform for individuals, groups, and businesses alike.
+Talckatoo combines seamless communication and efficient profile management, making it the perfect platform for chatting and making new friends from all around the world

 <div>
 <img src="./../Screenshot from 2023-07-29 15-19-02.png" alt="chat"  />